-The inequality constraints (\ref{eq:empirical budget constraint}) are empirical budget/capacity constraints, in which $\alpha_{n}$ is a tuning parameter that takes a non-negative value, depends on the sample size $n$, and converges to zero as $n$ becomes large.
-As $\alpha_{n}$ becomes small, the empirical budget/capacity constraints become tighter.
-A sufficiently large value of $\alpha_{n}$ ensures that the optimal DTR (a solution of (\ref{eq:budget constrained welfare})) is attainable under the sample budget/capacity constraints with high probability.
-When $\MG_{t}$ is the class of linear eligibility scores for all $t=1,\ldots,T$, the optimization problem (\ref{eq:budget constrained SDEWM}) can be also formulated as a MILP problem (see Appendix \ref{appendix:computation}).
+The inequality constraints (\ref{eq:empirical budget constraint}) are empirical budget/capacity constraints, where $\alpha_{n}$ is a tuning parameter dependent on the sample size $n$. $\alpha_{n}$ may be either positive or negative, and converges to zero as $n$ increases.
+As $\alpha_{n}$ decreases, the empirical budget/capacity constraints become tighter.
+A sufficiently large value of $\alpha_{n}$ ensures that the optimal DTR (a solution of (\ref{eq:budget constrained welfare})) is attainable under the empirical budget/capacity constraints with high probability.
+When $\MG_{t}$ is the class of linear treatment rules for all $t$, the optimization problem (\ref{eq:budget constrained SDEWM}) can be formulated as an MILP problem (see Appendix \ref{appendix:computation}).